Managing your money and benefits over the winter holidays

 Other special days and breaks include:

-The Grove Hotel in Bournemouth also offers non-profit making hotel breaks for those affected by cancer and the costs of a stay can be supported by a Macmillan Grant
+The Grove Hotel in Bournemouth also offers non-profit making hotel breaks for those affected by cancer.

 .